 How did you end up working in the space program?

-I studied Aerospace Engineering at the University of Cambridge and got the amazing opportunity to participate in the NASA Academy, which is one of the many internships NASA offers, at Goddard Space Flight Center (GSFC) after I finished my Master’s degree.
-Through the Academy, I was introduced to the many NASA centers and activities NASA partakes in, which is when I discovered my bug for robotic planetary exploration.
-That led me to doing a PhD in Systems Engineering at MIT, during which I continued to intern at NASA, this time at the Jet Propulsion Laboratory (JPL).
+I studied aerospace engineering at the University of Cambridge and got the amazing opportunity to participate in the NASA Academy, which is one of the many internships NASA offers, at Goddard Space Flight Center (GSFC) after I finished my master’s degree.
+Through the Academy, I was introduced to the many NASA centers and activities, which is when I discovered my bug for robotic planetary exploration.
+That led me to get a Ph.D. in Systems Engineering at MIT, during which I continued to intern at NASA, this time at JPL.
 I fell in love with the place, and couldn’t wait to go to work every day and work with some of the most visionary people I’ve ever met.
 From landing SUV-sized rovers on Mars to navigating spacecraft around other planets, there’s nothing that can stop them.
 When I was offered a position to join them full-time, I didn’t hesitate one second to say yes!

 Who inspired you?

 My parents.
 They were both born in Madagascar, which they left during civil unrest to immigrate to Canada, and were the first generation in their families to attend college.
 Growing up, they always encouraged me to pursue my dreams.
 They led by example and showed me that I could achieve whatever I put my mind to.
 My parents also sacrificed a great deal to make sure that I could get a good education and that I pushed myself to the best of my abilities.
-Their influence is still very apparent in me today: as an engineer, like my father, one of my passions is to give back to the community through education and public outreach, having developed a passion for teaching from my mother.
+Their influence is still very apparent in me today.
+As an engineer, like my father, one of my passions is to give back to the community through education and public outreach.
+I developed a passion for teaching from my mother.